 First, the longer-term duration qualifies for a higher discount bracket.
 Secondly, the limitations associated with underspending/overspending EDP AWS commitments only apply with respect to the full term duration.

 Consider a simple case example:

 While the value of services consumed over three years is the same in both cases, the shorter 1-year EDP AWS term of Case A causes the customer to pay the difference for the underspent amount, and purchase additional services for overspent consumption based on the expensive on-demand pricing model.

 Other variables that may affect your AWS EDP contract include:

-- Prepayment: While prepayment is no longer required, AWS offers additional discounts for the advance payment of the full or partial purchase commitment.
+- Prepayment: While prepayment is no longer required, AWS may offer additional discounts for partial or full prepayment

-- Projected Future Spending: Do you have a demonstrated history of committing to higher AWS investments and can accurately forecast growing usage requirements?
+- Projected Future Spending: Do you have the ability to migrate existing on-premise services to AWS (or another cloud)?
 This can potentially give you better negotiation power for future contracts.

 - Support Pricing and Services: AWS requires EDP customers to enroll in the AWS Enterprise Support program for the duration of the EDP contract.
-The support tiers vary based on the annual committed consumption so it’s important to carefully review and devise a support and Service Level Agreement (SLA) that guarantees a highly dependable cloud service.
+There may be an opportunity to clarify and negotiate what is received through AWS support throughout the EDP contract period.

 AWS EDP Negotiation Checklist